7frank/ai-ui-playground/tools/huggingface-k8s-dockerizer/README.md

 - <del>create base image for gradio to reduce memory footprint for other images</del>
 - diffusers-unofficial-sdxl-turbo-i2i-t2i will only run on gpu resources (fiddle with k8s deployment to find correct settings)

 - langflow integration of models
+    - somewhat working
 - find out more about gradio container inner workings by checking the container build logs
     - https://huggingface.co/spaces/7Frank/deep-learning-for-coders-lesson-2?logs=build
+- deploy custom localai or vllm and replace opeanai with 3-4 replicas in the k8s cluster

 ## troubleshooting